masi-sh/masi-sh.github.io/_publications/paper-title-number-7.md

 ---
-title: "Confidentiality in (Correlated) Organizational Communications using Pufferfish Privacy"
+title: "On Privacy and Confidentiality of Communications in Organizational Graphs"
 collection: publications
 permalink: /publication/paper-title-number-7
 date: 2021-01-30